garbageplanet/frontend/README.md

 ### FIXME
 - [ ] bootstrap form validation - disallow submit button until ok (not only add class `disabled` to submit button)
 - [ ] load features into layer but do not re-create each layer after elements are added or removed (get_features.js)
+- [ ] mobile marker menu still a little buggy (stays open and cannot be deleted)

 ### TODO
 - [ ] tags do not get saved to the db